mykelalvis/FT/Traveller/WORKING/Mongoose/Mercenary.md

 Not all units and freelance teams can be so lucky however.
-Sometimes it takes a ‘right-place, right-time’ aspect to get a good supplier to deal with the Player Characters or mercenary unit, other times it could be dealing with an unsavoury ‘friend of a friend’.
+Sometimes it takes a ‘right-place, right-time’ aspect to get a good supplier to deal with the Player Characters or mercenary unit, other times it could be dealing with an unsavory ‘friend of a friend’.
 Getting the money to pay for new equipment is only half the process;
 the hardest part is finding someplace to buy it.